parijatmishra/parijatmishra.github.io/_posts/2021-03-30-what-i-learnt-from-ctos-business.md

 processes, and to implement the *right* changes, one needs good people.
 So, the CTO's priority should be first people, then processes and then technology.

-Successful CTOs seem to have great heads of engineering working with them.
-Often, they are emerging talent they have spotted and coached.

 Consider that winning sports teams are made up of talented individuals, who are coached and developed, and who work well together.
 It is not necessary to have the *best* athletes--they are too few and too expensive. *Good* talent will do